Call the Shots: Background

-The first part of "Call the Shots" to be composed was the instrumentation, which was done by Xenomania in 2005.
-The lyrics of the song were written in 2006, when songwriter Miranda Cooper was "inspired by an article she read on something called (coincidentally) the Miranda Complex, named after the ambitious lawyer in Sex and the City, about how women are earning more than men and pushing ahead."
-Polydor Records originally intended to release it as a single for The Sound of Girls Aloud: The Greatest Hits (2006) the same year, but was deemed "too downbeat, when a greatest hits single needs to be a celebration."
-Nicola Roberts, Cheryl Cole, Sarah Harding and Kimberley Walsh recorded vocals for the song in London, England, while Nadine Coyle recorded her vocals in Los Angeles.
-Cole deemed the song her favourite from Tangled Up, adding that it gave her "goosebumps".
+Release

 An early version of "Call the Shots" leaked online in September 2007.
 On 16 November 2007, Tangled Up was released, with "Call the Shots" being released for digital download on 26 November 2007, through Polydor Records, while it was also made available on two different CD single formats the same day.
 The first disc includes a live cover version of Amy Winehouse's 2007 single "Rehab", as performed on the BBC Radio 1 programme Jo Whiley's Live Lounge.
 The second CD format features an original composition titled "Blow Your Cover", co-written by Girls Aloud with Xenomania.
 The Tony Lamenza remix of "Call the Shots" was intended for inclusion on the CD single at first; however, the Xenomania club mix was selected instead.
 The Tony Lamenza remix was included on the Singles Box Set, released in 2009.